metabrainz/troi-recommendation-playground/docs/lb_radio.rst

 Each term generates a stream of recordings and each of the streams are then interleaved to make a single playlist.
 The entity must be either "artist" or "tag" currently.
 The weight argument allows the user to control how often this term will contribute to the final playlist.
-By default each term gets a value of 1, if the use didn't specify a weight value.
+By default each term gets a value of 1, if the user didn't specify a weight value.
 A term with a weight of 3 will contribute 3 times more recordings than a term with weight 1.
 The final part of each term are options:

 #. **nosim**: Do not add similar artists, only output recordings from the given artist.
-#. **and**: For a tag query, if and is specified (the default) recorings will be chosen if all the given tags are applied to that recording.
+#. **and**: For a tag query, if "and" is specified (the default) recordings will be chosen if all the given tags are applied to that recording.
-#. **or**: For a tag query, if or is specified, then recordings will be chosen if any of the tags are applied to the recording.
+#. **or**: For a tag query, if "or" is specified, then recordings will be chosen if any of the tags are applied to the recording.
 #. **easy**: Use easy mode for this term.
 See modes below.
 #. **medium**: Use medium mode for this term.
 #. **hard**: Use hard mode for this term.

 Modes